w3c/cogai/agents/Reflections.md

 * How to support abstract tokens that span multiple lower-level tokens?

-Could this work using a pipeline for successive state machines, where each machine generates a sequence for input to next state machine?
+Could this work using a pipeline for successive state machines, where each machine generates a sequence for input to the next state machine?
 Without a stack, the pipeline length would need to be at least equal to the maximum depth of the abstract parse tree.

 * How to support co-dependencies between abstract tokens?